Special Educational Needs and Disabilities Information Report

 Who do I talk to if I have a concern about my child?

 If you think that your child may have a special educational need or/and a disability we would want you to share your concern firstly with your child’s class teacher.
-At that meeting you and the class teacher may decide that you would also like to consult the Special Educational Needs Co-ordinator (SENCO) Mr Taylor or one of our two assistant SENCOs Miss Russon and Mrs Robson.
+At that meeting you and the class teacher may decide that you would also like to consult the Special Educational Needs and Disabilities Co-ordinator (SENDCO) available on the site your child attends.

 Below is a list of the named SENDCOs for each site and their contact details:

 Bierton Road – Mr Taylor